Since 2015, digital marketers are trying to find an answer for this question: “How to rank in position ‘0’?

-If you type “What is car racing” in Google Search, Google responds with the below screenshot.
+If you type ‘How to make pizza?’ in Google Search, it responds with the below answer.

-Note: Featuring in a snippet box improves visibility of your site as it will be featured in the top results.
-It very essential that we write relevant and useful content that engages the community correctly.
+Note: Featuring in a snippet box improves visibility of your site as you get a top ranking.
+It essential that you write relevant and useful content to obtain one.

-Some of the common content formats that appear as featured snippets are:
+Some of the common content formats that appear as Google featured snippets are: